yusufkoca0/website/src/content/posts/poems/a-vague-memory.md

 tags: ['lang-en', 'poem']
 ---

-PWoken up by the reminiscence of a fading moment, <br>
+Woken up by the reminiscence of a fading moment, <br>
 Vague presence of someone or something, now absent. <br>
 My eyes rolled and rolled in their sockets restlessly, <br>
 Paralysis doomed upon my body pretentiously.